 - the employer cancelled or rescinded the paid leave offered to their employees as part of an employment contract on, or after, April 19, 2021

-In other words, an employer cannot cancel their employee’s contractual entitlement to paid leave in order to take advantage of the covid 19 Worker Income Protection Benefit.
+In other words, an employer could not cancel their employee’s contractual entitlement to paid leave in order to take advantage of the COVID‑19 Worker Income Protection Benefit.

 Check the status of your claim

-Once you submit your claim you will receive a claim confirmation number.
+Once you submitted your claim you should have received a claim confirmation number.
 You can check your claim status with the WSIB for an up-to-date view on the progress of your claim.

-Payments are scheduled to begin by the end of June and happen on a bi-weekly basis thereafter.
-It is expected that it will take approximately two weeks to process an approved claim.
-The timing of payment depends on the completeness and complexity of the claim.
+Payments happen on a bi-weekly basis.
+It takes approximately three weeks to process an approved claim.
+The timing depends on the completeness and complexity of the claim.

 Verification and enforcement

-Workplace Safety and Insurance Board (WSIB) will use the information that employers provide in the application for reimbursement application verification and processing payments.
+The Workplace Safety and Insurance Board (WSIB) used the information that employers provided in the application for reimbursement application verification and processing payments.